traefik/traefik/docs/content/getting-started/faq.md

 This situation is encountered when a service has been explicitly configured without servers, or when a service has healthcheck enabled and all servers are unhealthy.
+Since this is a server side issue there is not much user can do to fix this error.

+### `504 Gateway Timeout`

+Traefik returns a `504` response code when a server did not get a timely response from an upstream server.

+Common steps to fixing this issue include:
+- Change DNS Server
+- Check networking to the container
+- Check webserver service networks

 ### `XXX` Instead of `404`